 - Preparation of audio transcripts/captions

-Hosts are able to make an offline version to download to a computer, or make available to students.
+As a host, you are able to make an offline version to download to a computer, or make available to students.
 The offline version can be uploaded to CSU Replay to publish in Interact or the file made available to download as an MP4 version.
+The following article provides academics with an easy to utilise set of instructions which can dramatically improve the time taken to provide students with Word transcriptions of Adobe Connect meetings.

 Access Adobe Connect Central